GetStream/stream-chat-android/documentation/docs/client/moderation_tools.md

 ## Shadow Banning a User

-Users can be shadow banned from an app entirely or from a channel.
-When a user is shadow banned, it will still be allowed to post messages, but any message sent during, will have `shadowed: true` field.
-However, this will be invisible to the author of the message.
+Users can be shadow banned from an app entirely or just from a single channel.
+When a user is shadow banned, they will still be allowed to post messages, but any message sent during, will have `shadowed: true` field.

 > It's up to the client-side implementation to handle `shadowed` messages appropriately.